MSTRocketDesignTeam/Rocket-Engine-Design/README.md

 # Rocket-Engine-Design

-The purpose of this program is to aid the S&T Rocket Design team in the prelimnary design of liquid rocket engines and propellanttanks with inpseration comming from Rocket Propulsion Analysis and HalfCatSim
+The purpose of this program is to aid the S&T Rocket Design team in the prelimnary design of liquid rocket engines and propellanttanks with inpseration comming from Rocket Propulsion Analysis and HalfCatSim.

 Non-Technical Goals
+*
 Technical Goals
-* Proccess NASA CEA files in bulk
+* Proccess tabulated NASA CEA fles in bulk
+* * 3